 - Beagle Husky Mix

-One of our the most popular Beagle mixes to date is the Jack Russell Beagle Mix.
+One of our most popular Beagle mix breeds to date is the Jack Russell Beagle Mix.

 Also known as a Jack-A-Bee, the Jack Russel Beagle mix is a combination of intelligence, energy and playfulness.

 This little dog packs a lot of personality!

 He is a joy to be around and is as fun as he is cute—floppy ears; unique color patterns; and wide, inquisitive eyes.

 When it comes to Beagle mixes, the Corgi and Beagle mix is perhaps one of our most interesting combinations.

 With the combined playfulness of both parents, the Beagi, as he is sometimes called, is known for his lively nature, intelligent mind and affectionate personality.

 This is a great hybrid dog for families with children and other household pets, as the Beagi is said to get along swimmingly with most everyone and enjoys a good day of play.

 Looking to add some adorable sass to your life?